BepInEx/bepinex-docs/articles/dev_guide/preloader_patchers.md

 Harmony makes sure all patches are compatible with each other.
 Use Mono.Cecil only if something cannot be done by Harmony (more info below).

+Note: The contract for preloader patchers has changed between BepInEx v5 and v6.

 ## Difference from runtime patchers

 Because preload-time patchers are run *before* the assemblies are loaded into